 Procedure for Appeal Process for Change of Course Grade

 The Appeal Process for Change of Course Grade applies to students and both full-time and part-time faculty members in all schools and colleges except the School of Law.
 Language specific to the USFFA contract is noted as appropriate.
-Procedural differences for students and faculty members in the College of Professional Studies are also noted as appropriate.
+Procedural differences for students and faculty members at the branch campuses are also noted as appropriate.

 The student must direct an appeal in writing to the course instructor involved within the first 30 days of the next semester for the Fall and Spring semesters or 30 days after the grade is available online for Intersession or Summer Session.
 The appeal must include presentation of whatever evidence of unfair evaluation the student believes is relevant.
 Once the time limit has expired, an appeal will not be taken forward unless the student could not reasonably have known about the alleged injustice within that time; in that case the student must appeal within 30 days of discovering the alleged injustice.
 It is the responsibility of all parties to make every effort to resolve their differences between themselves and informally.

-If at any stage of the grade appeal process an allegation of academic dishonesty becomes known for the first time, this Grade Appeal Process shall be suspended and the case referred to the Academic Honesty Hearing Committee.
-The Academic Honesty Hearing Committee will make a written report of its findings to the parties involved.
-If the Academic Honesty Hearing Committee finds the student not guilty of academic dishonesty, the student shall then have the right to decide whether or not to return to the Appeal Process for Change of Grade.
-If the Academic Honesty Hearing Committee finds the student guilty of academic dishonesty, then the instructor's grade will stand and the student will not have the right to return to the Appeal Process for Change of Grade.
-The Academic Honesty Hearing Committee does not have the authority to alter a student's grade and should not consider in any way the merits of the grade itself; the only questions are whether academic dishonesty did occur, and if so, what the appropriate sanction(s) should be.
+If at any stage of the grade appeal process an allegation of academic dishonesty becomes known for the first time, this Grade Appeal Process shall be suspended and the case referred to the Academic Integrity Committee.
+The Academic Integrity Committee will make a written report of its findings to the parties involved.
+If the Academic Integrity Committee finds the student not guilty of academic dishonesty, the student shall then have the right to decide whether or not to return to the Appeal Process for Change of Grade.
+If the Academic Integrity Committee finds the student guilty of academic dishonesty, then the instructor's grade will stand and the student will not have the right to return to the Appeal Process for Change of Grade.
+The Academic Integrity Committee does not have the authority to alter a student's grade and should not consider in any way the merits of the grade itself; the only questions are whether academic dishonesty did occur, and if so, what the appropriate sanction(s) should be.

 Dean Consultation Process